These.

 It may seem counter-intuitive, but just because applesauce is wet doesn’t mean that it will make your blondies softer.
 The solution you may be looking for is to add a bit of flour and that should soften them up.

 These look so so good, I can just imagine how peanut buttery they taste.
-I might even try to make these using a different kind of nut butter…though I’m sure the peanut butter is magnificent.
+I might even try to make these using a different kind of nut butter…though I’m sure the peanut butter is magnificent. 🙂

 I usually hate this, but: O … M … G 8-0 Wow…

 I *just* made the peanut butter babies – and the chocolate peanut butter babies – yesterday!
 My dad leaves the last handful of salted peanuts (he buys them, I only ever eat/use the raw, unsalted, unroasted variety) in the bag then moves on to a new one so there were several near-empty packets hanging around in the cupboard driving me mad, so yesterday I turned them into little fudge babies of heavenliness … and now I need him to leave more so I can use them for these: peanut butter and raisin is one of my all time favourite flavour combinations!
-For example, I can promise you that Emma@Sweet Tooth Runner’s version of PB&Co’s Cinnamon-Raisin PB tastes amazing – although I haven’t tasted the original, I’m sure it can’t be much better!
+For example, I can promise you that [email protected] Tooth Runner’s version of PB&Co’s Cinnamon-Raisin PB tastes amazing – although I haven’t tasted the original, I’m sure it can’t be much better! 😀

-Thank you for this lovely recipe, and I think you had just the right amount of fun with the commentary: love it!
+Sorry for the essay, but I’m passionate about this 😉 Thank you for this lovely recipe, and I think you had just the right amount of fun with the commentary: love it! 🙂

 Well Emma is just awesome in general… why haven’t I made that???
 It sounds incredible!